macrocosm-os/prompting/README.md

 **It is important to note that the baseminers are not recommended for main, and exist purely as an example.
 Running a base miner on main will result in no emissions and a loss in your registration fee.**
+If you have any questions please reach out in the SN1 Discord.
 </div>

 # How to Run